msprijatelj/valk-lancer-houserules/DOCUMENTATION.md

 ### Brace

+* Change the "1/round" tag to "1/scene".
 * Replace the Trigger with:
     > "You take damage, burn, or heat from a source other than yourself."
 * Replace the first sentence of the Effect with:
-    > "You gain RESISTANCE to all damage, burn, and heat from the triggering source, and until the end of your next turn, all attacks against you are made at +1 difficulty."
+    > "You gain RESISTANCE to all damage, burn, and heat from the triggering source."
     * Changes Brace to be triggered off of any single instance of damage, burn, or heat.
 This admittedly eliminates some player-beneficial edge cases when protecting against some Tech Attacks (e.g., Tear Down, Predatory Logic) but also opens up use cases for protecting against damaging saves (e.g., Atlas Missiles) or deterministic damage (e.g., Javelin Rockets).
-* Replace the last paragraph with:
+* Remove the last paragraph.
-    > "Due to the stress of bracing, you are DAZED until the end of your next turn."
-    * This is functionally identical to the original, except it leverages the new **Dazed** condition (see [Statuses](#statuses)).
+    * Replace the heavy action drawback of Brace with a 1/scene usage drawback instead.
+Makes this more akin to D&D 4e's Second Wind (which was 1/encounter).
+Effectively prevents spamming the reaction while also making the "this is situational" intent of the reaction clear.

 ### Overcharge